By Fiona McKim

-With countless models available, ranging from simple lightweight dryers to super-covetable high-tech models like the Dyson Supersonic, it makes sense to seek guidance when looking for the best hair dryer to create salon-worthy hairstyles at home.
+In fact, a recent Philips Global Beauty Index survey found that 76% of women used a hair dryer at home, making hair dryers the most popular beauty tool among 12,000 women surveyed.
+Just like with the best hair straighteners, there are countless models available, ranging from simple lightweight dryers to super-covetable high-tech models like the Dyson Supersonic, so it makes sense to seek guidance when looking for the best hair dryer to create salon-worthy styles at home.

 How we selected and tested the best hair dryers

-We looked at hundreds and tested dozens of hair dyers in order to whittle down the list you see here and to select the overall best hair dryer.
 Beauty editor Fiona McKim tested the hair dryers repeatedly over several weeks.
-She weighed up every aspect of the dryers, from the way they feel in the hand, weight, ease of controls and cleaning, as well as a rundown of special technical features and how well they actually work in practice.
+She weighed up every aspect of the dryers, from the way they feel in the hand, weight, ease of controls and cleaning, as well as a rundown of special technical features.
 With this in mind, there were a few variants that didn't make the final cut, namely cordless hair dryers and bonnet hair dryers, which, after research, did not live up to their promises in terms of performance, so we sadly couldn't include any model of this type in our best hair dryer edit.

-In this best hair dryer guide, as well a review of what each hair dryer is genuinely like to use and a summary of how you can expect it to blow dry your hair, you will also find technical information, including the weight, power and warranty for each hair dryer, because we believe these details are just as important when it comes to making a purchasing decision.
+In this guide, as well a review of what each dryer is genuinely like to use, you will find technical information, including the weight, power and warranty for each hair dryer, because we believe these details are just as important when it comes to making a purchasing decision.

-As well as our best hair dryer reviews, we'll also provide information on the different types of hair dryers, from ionic to salon professional (and what that actually means), as well as the answers to frequently asked questions, such as “Do I need a cold shot or a diffuser?” and “How powerful does a hair dryer need to be?”
-You'll find these details towards the bottom of this best hair dryer article.
+We'll also provide information on the different types of hair dryers, from ionic to salon professional, as well as the answers to all your hair dryer questions, like “Do I need a cold shot or a diffuser?” and “How powerful does a hair dryer need to be?”
+You'll find these details towards the bottom of this guide.

 Best powerful hair dryer